 With multiple generations in the nursing workforce, one might wonder how to effectively target certain populations of nurses.

-If learning how to recruit millennials is a top priority, you can make life a little easier with the right marketing tools, such as our education engagement opportunities.
+If learning how to recruit millennials is a top priority, you can make life a little easier with the right marketing tools, such as our education engagement opportunity.

 These opportunities provide nurses across the U.S. with information they can use in their bedside practice and apply toward their RN licensure renewal in their respective states.
 With more than 600 courses from which to pick, our extensive library of continuing education articles and webinars keeps nurses in the know.

 Clients like our education engagement opportunities because it introduces our nurse audience to the organizations that support the content, their brand and their products.
 That translates into high visibility for the supporting organization, which is key.

 Stephanie Pruitt, key account manager with Nurse.com by OnCourse Learning, said organizations like the versatility of the education engagement opportunity packages we offer.